 Licking is part of your dog’s natural behavior.
 They often lick themselves for grooming or out of boredom.
-However, excessive licking can be alarming as it can be a sign of lick granuloma.
-This condition, otherwise called acral lick dermatitis, can either be physical, psychological, or both.
+However, excessive licking can be a sign of lick granuloma.
+This condition, otherwise called acral lick dermatitis, can be physical or psychological and in some cases both.

 Lick granuloma could lead to skin irritation if left untreated and get worse over time.
 Once your dog keeps licking the affected area, the skin becomes inflamed and infected, triggering more licking and irritation.

 In this blog, we’ll be looking at the signs, causes, diagnosis, treatment, and prevention of lick granuloma in dogs.

 While all dogs can be affected by lick granuloma, it’s often observed in large breeds and middle-aged or older dogs.
 Among these breeds include:

 - Doberman Pinschers

 - Golden Retrievers

 Note that both males and females are equally affected by the condition.
 While the breeds mentioned above are more prone to lick granuloma, every dog can still suffer from it.